cumulusmx/ImportWC/README.md

 **_NOTE_**_: You must retain the same date format_.

-However, if ImportWLK finds that the first date in your WLK files is earlier than the Records Began Date, it will use that date instead.
+However, if ImportWC finds that the first date in your .cat files is earlier than the Records Began Date, it will use that date instead.

 ImportWC also uses your Cumulus.ini file to determine things like what units you use for your measurements.
 So make sure you have all this configured correctly in Cumulus MX before importing data.